 How to Avoid the ACA Employer Shared Responsibility Fee

 The Affordable Care Act (ACA) includes requirements for employers as well as individuals.
 Our eBenefits team is here to keep you informed on these requirements.
-Read on for details on the Employer Shared Responsibility fee — and ways you can avoid it.
+Get up to speed on the employer shared responsibility fee—and ways you can avoid it.

-Applicable employers must pay penalties if at least one of their full-time (FT) employees (working 30+ hours per week) gets a premium credit/cost-sharing reduction through a Marketplace.
+Applicable employers must pay penalties if at least one of their full-time employees (working 30+ hours per week) gets a premium credit/cost-sharing reduction through a Marketplace/exchange.
 An individual may be eligible for a premium credit/cost-sharing reduction if the employer:

 An employer will be liable for an excise tax payment only if:

-· The employer offers health coverage to at least 95 percent of its full-time employees, but at least one full-time employees receives a premium tax credit to help pay for coverage on an exchange, which may occur because the employer did not offer coverage to that employee or because the coverage the employer offered that employee was either unaffordable to the employee or did not provide minimum value.
+- The employer offers health coverage to at least 95 percent of its full-time employees, but at least one full-time employees receives a premium tax credit to help pay for coverage on an exchange (this may occur because the employer did not offer coverage to that employee or because the coverage the employer offered that employee was either unaffordable to the employee or did not provide minimum value).